wendigo/wendigo/trino-extensions.md

 ## Spooled protocol extension

-To express the partial result sets having a different encoding, spooled protocol extension is introduced, which contains **two** backward and forward-compatible changes to the existing set of resources and `QueryResults` object.
+To express the partial result sets having a different encoding, `spooled protocol extension` is introduced, which contains backward and forward-compatible changes to the existing protocol.

-These two changes are:
+These changes are:

-- Extended **data** field on-the-wire representation and meaning,
+- New **data** field on-the-wire representation and semantics,
-- Additional header (**Trino-Query-Data-Encoding**)
+- Additional headers (**Trino-Query-Data-Encoding**)

 ### Trino-Query-Data-Encoding

-The header is used by the client to specify a supported encodings in the order of preference (comma separated).
-If any of the encodings is supported by the server, the client can expect the **`QueryResults.data`** in a new format.
+The header is used by the client libraries to use the new `spooled protocol extension` and contains the list of encoding in the order of preference (comma separated).
+If any of the encodings is supported by the server, the client can expect the **`QueryResults.data`** to be returned in a new format.
 If it's not supported, server fallbacks to the existing behaviour for compatibility.

+> [!NOTE]
+> Once the encoding is determined, it's fixed for the duration of the query.

 ### EncodedQueryData

-**`EncodedQueryData`** is the extension of the **`QueryResults.data`** field that has following on-the-wire representation:
+**`EncodedQueryData`** is the extension of the **`QueryResults.data`** field that has the following on-the-wire representation:

 ```json
 {